 1. Tighten a Nut

 One of the prime applications of a ratchet lies in tightening a nut with ease.
-It helps to fasten the nut or bolt with less magnitude applied force as compared to the traditional wrench.
-A Ratchet also eliminates the need of repositioning the tool again and again thereby, simplifying the task and allowing the user to finish the task quickly.
+It helps to fasten the nut or bolt with less magnitude of applied force as compared to the traditional wrench.
+A Ratchet also eliminates the need of repositioning the tool, again and again, thereby simplifying the task and allowing the user to finish the task quickly.

 3. Ratchet Spanners